silverstripe/silverstripe-textextraction/docs/en/configuration.md

 While you can run `tika-app-1.8.jar` in server mode as well (with the `--server` flag), it behaves differently and is not recommended.

-The module will log extraction errors with `SS_Log::NOTICE` priority by default, for example a "422 Unprocessable Entity" HTTP response for an encrypted PDF.
+The module will log extraction errors with PSR-3 "notice" priority by default, for example a "422 Unprocessable Entity" HTTP response for an encrypted PDF.
 In case you want more information on why processing failed, you can increase the logging verbosity in the tika server instance by passing through